Maelstromeous/k8s-cluster/README.md

     enabled: false
 ```

 **FIX #2:** There's a bug with the chart where it attempts to add a malformed selector field for the persistent volume claim for `prometheus`.
 You need to remove the field entirely.
-Look for `selector: { matchExpressions: []`, or `storage: 30Gi`, should be under that.
+Look for `selector: { matchExpressions: []`, or `storage: 40Gi`, should be under that.
 Delete the `selector` property entirely.

 Be patient with this install, it takes a while.

+## Certificates

+I use cert-manager to provision and distribute certificates from LetsEncrypt.
+To install it, run:

+1) `helm repo add jetstack https://charts.jetstack.io`
+2) `kubectl create namespace cert-manager`
+3) `kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.5.1/cert-manager.crds.yaml`

+After this, the CRDs needed to provision certificates are now available, see `deploying-services.md` on their use.

 ## You're done!